GabrielSessions/TicTacThrow/README.md

 Coming Soon!

 ## How to Run a Game ##
-1. Open the gamemaster page and enter the correct master password to login.
+Markup: 1.
+Open the gamemaster page and enter the correct master password to login.
 Ask Gabriel if you don't know the password.
   1. Gamemaster Page Link: https://gabrielsessions.github.io/TicTacThrow/gamemaster.html
 2. Open three player pages, enter some names, and join the lobby for each player
   1. Player Page Link (Open 3 Times): https://gabrielsessions.github.io/TicTacThrow/players.html#